 Thank You to this Year’s Sponsors!

 CPDA extends its thanks and gratitude to the companies shown here that have demonstrated their generosity by committing to sponsor the 2019 CPDA Adjuvants & Inerts Conference!
 Please be sure to say hello when you see representatives from these sponsoring companies at the conference.

 The CPDA Adjuvants & Inerts Conference offers sponsorship opportunities at four different levels (Diamond, Platinum, Gold and Silver) as shown below:

 Sponsorships are an excellent way to raise the visibility of your company at the conference and to demonstrate your support of CPDA as we strive to improve and enhance the quality of our meetings so that they provide even greater value to our members.

 The Grand Hyatt Denver is conveniently located at 1750 Welton Street in downtown Denver.
 CPDA negotiated a special conference rate for rooms, however the room block is now expired, as of Friday, April 12, 2019.
 You may still make your hotel reservation for the conference upon current availability and rates.
 To make your reservations, please click here.

 Online registration for the 2019 CPDA Adjuvants & Inerts Conference may be done by clicking here.
 If you prefer to register offline, the registration form may be downloaded by clicking here.
 Please complete the form and return to CPDA with your payment as instructed on the form.
-We encourage all to register early prior to Thursday, April 18, as late and onsite registrations will incur a $100 processing fee.
+We encourage all to register early prior as onsite registrations will incur a $100 processing fee.

 Should you have any questions please contact CPDA’s offices at (202) 386-7407.
 We look forward to seeing you at the 2019 Adjuvants & Inerts Conference in Denver, Colorado!